 The real history of French fries

-What we recognize today as Belgian ‘frites‘ or ‘friets‘ is thought to have originated in the Meuse region in 1680.
+What we recognize today as Belgian ‘frites‘ or ‘friets‘ is thought to come from the Meuse region in 1680.
 The poor inhabitants of the Meuse valley area subsisted mainly on fish.
 When the River Meuse froze in 1680, potatoes were cut into the shape of fish, fried, and used as a substitute to their main staple.

 The Belgian tourism board says that Belgian fries – ‘les frites’ – were incorrectly named ‘French fries’ by American servicemen when they came to Belgium at the end of World War I. The French fries mislabel was reportedly the result of naming the fries after the French language spoken in Wallonia.

 There has been much disagreement over the origin of frites as the region lies in the heart of French-speaking Wallonia, forcing Flanders to desperately seek a Flemish origin to the food.
-But, as in most countries, food can define culture and in frites are generally accepted as a unifying force and thoroughly ‘Belgian’ – francophone or not.
+But, as in most countries, food can define culture; frites are generally a unifying force and thoroughly Belgian.

-French fries (or rather Belgian fries) are thought to have arrived in the US in the late 1700s.
+French fries (or rather Belgian fries) arrived in the US in the late 1700s.
 Thomas Jefferson brought the method back to the colonies.
 We can guess it’s the method he brought back and not a soggy bag of chips.

-In the UK, the first chip is believed to have materialised at Dundee Market in the 1870s, traded by a Belgian immigrant named Edward De Gernier.
+In the UK, the first chip materialized at Dundee Market in the 1870s, traded by a Belgian immigrant named Edward De Gernier.